 …and we can keep going, of course.
 Any cordless tool producing 15 amps can’t possibly be as powerful as a 15-amp corded model.
 There must be something more.

-Running as much as 100 amps to power a tool seems awfully high, but that’s exactly what’s going on in the battery.
+So how can cordless tools replace corded tools and have the same power capabilities?
+They produce more current.
+Much more.
+Running as many as 100 amps to power a tool seems awfully high, but that’s exactly what’s going on in the battery.

 18 volts x 100 amps = 1800 total watts